 Gyumri has multiple beautiful churches.
 One of those is Yot verk church (its name can be translated as “seven wounds”), it is located next to the Vardanants Square.
 Generally speaking, I highly recommend you visiting Armenian churches, since you are likely to see very old Christian manuscripts with astonishing trchnakir or bird letter designs.

 Luxe, the oldest standing barbershop in the whole Armenia, built in 1941, is not so far from Vardanants Square.
 It’s in Gayi street and I encourage you to ask locals for directions!
 You won’t regret it. 🙂 Visiting it provides a unique view into the old Soviet interior design practices, because the owner managed to maintain the place in a great state for all these years.
-Check out the video below to learn more.
+Watch the video below to learn more.
 I actually have a whole post about this barbershop in Gyumri, and another one with interesting facts about Gyumri, so check it out to learn more about my personal #1 city to visit outside the capital.